 I spent most of the rest of the afternoon capturing natural, candid photos of the guests enjoying themselves, followed by beautiful contemporary wedding photos of the newly-weds.

 The rest of the celebrations took place in the nicest wedding marquee I’ve seen.
 Big enough to accommodate all 130 of today’s wedding party, with space for a decent sized dance floor and snazzy sofa seating and bar area, this wasn’t your run-of-the-mill marquee!
 I loved taking photos of the speeches, shooting lots of natural expressions of everyone enjoying themselves.

 It was dark by the time the evening celebrations started, and there was time for me to capture a few photos of the newly-weds in and around the church, just using a single off-camera flash for dramatic lighting.

 My day ended with coverage of the newly-weds cutting their cake, followed by the first few dances.
 I usually stay until the end of the first three dances, however, the atmosphere was brilliant and I was getting some really good photos, so I ended up staying until the end of the fifth or sixth dance!

-An amazing wedding day in a beautiful venue.
+An amazing Dunglass Estate wedding day – it’s such a beautiful venue.
 Congratulations to Katie and Tom!

 I’d like to share a few of my favourite photos from this Dunglass Estate wedding day.
 Enjoy!